SMS Loreley (1859): Machinery

 Loreley was propelled by a single oscillating, 2-cylinder marine steam engine manufactured by the machine shop operated by the Seehandlungsgesellschaft, the royal merchant shipping organization.
 This made her the first Prussian warship to be fitted with a domestically-produced engine, as all previous vessels, including those built in Prussia, used British propulsion systems.
 The engine drove a pair of paddle wheels, one on either side of the ship, that were 5.36 m in diameter and were fitted with twenty-four paddles per wheel.
 Steam for the engine was provided by a single coal-fired trunk boiler that was ducted into a single funnel just aft of the wheels.
 The boiler was built by AG Vulcan, Stettin.
 Her propulsion system was rated to produce 350 PS, for a top speed of 10.5 kn; steaming endurance figures have not survived for her original configuration.
 To supplement the steam engine, she was fitted as a gaff-rigged schooner, though they contributed little to her performance.
 Her sailing rig had a total area of 310 m2, though this was later reduced to 200 m2.

 The ship initially retained her original propulsion system during her reconstruction, but in 1879, she received new boilers that were built by the Kaiserliche Werft (Imperial Shipyard) in Wilhelmshaven.
 As reconstructed, her top speed fell to 9.1 kn.
 She carried 34 t of coal, which provided a cruising radius of 450 nmi at a speed of 9 knots.

 Armament

 Loreley carried an initial armament of two long-barreled 12-pounder guns in individual carriages.
 These were supplied with a total of 240 shells.
-After emerging from her refit in 1873, she carried a single 12.5 cm 23-caliber (cal.) breechloading hoop gun that was supplied with 142 shells.
+After emerging from her refit in 1873, she carried a single breechloading 12.5 cm 23-caliber (cal.) hoop gun that was supplied with 142 shells.
 It had a range of 5200 m.
 In addition, she received a pair of 8 cm 23-cal. breechloading guns with a total of 190 shells.